Frequently Asked Questions

 Ombuds do not conduct formal investigations but do gather available information in order to assess the situation to provide relevant information.

-If you are a community professional, an educator or a student advocate, we can provide you with information about how to assist or support the student or family you are working with.
+If you are a community professional, an educator or a student advocate, we can provide you with information and coaching to help you better support the family and student.

 Yes.
 OEO respects your privacy and the privacy of your student.
 Our conversations with you are completely confidential and, unless required to do so by law, we do not share your information or your student's information without your written permission.

-No. Education Ombuds are impartial and work in the role of an independent third party to help solve problems.
+No. Ombuds are impartial and work in the role of an independent third party to help solve problems.
 Ombuds do not provide legal representation or legal advice.
-While Education Ombuds do not formally advocate for any particular individual, they do advocate for fair and equitable processes that directly support a student's success.
+We do not formally advocate for any particular student or family but we do advocate in our work for a fair and equitable public school system.

 No. Education Ombuds will listen to your concerns and share an independent perspective on the situation, but they do not provide legal advice or make any formal or binding decisions.
-Ombuds may make suggestions or propose steps for a parent, school and/or district to take based on what they see as possible options to work toward resolution of a problem impacting a student.
+Ombuds outline options and might propose some potential solutions but we have no enforcement power.

-Ombuds can make recommendations but do not have authority to force schools or school districts to take a specific action, terminate school personnel or remove elected officials from public office.
-Ombuds do not make any binding decisions, mandate policies, or formally adjudicate any issues.
+Ombuds can make recommendations and offer their perspectives, but we do not have authority to force schools or school districts to take a specific action, terminate school personnel, or remove elected officials from public office.
+We do not make any binding decisions, mandate policies, or formally adjudicate any issues.

-The Office of the Education Ombuds keeps general statistics on the types of cases and concerns that are reported in the course of their work.
-This includes reporting demographic data of the students, parents and districts they work with in a manner that safeguards the identity of any caller.
-Each year OEO publishes an annual report with a summary of its data and recommendations that are related to trends, issues and concerns about policies, procedures or disparate educational outcomes for students.
+We keep general statistics on the types of concerns that are reported in our work, including demographic data.
+Our primary duty in collecting data is to safeguard the identity of anyone calling our office.
+Each year, we publish an annual report with policy recommendations based on our data trends and best practices from our work.
 OEO also shares general data with school districts showing the numbers and types of complaints received in each district, but does not provide any information that personally identifies any student or parent in any report to a district or to the public.